-The Audit Committee is chaired by Dr. William O. Ogara and has three other members who are Non-Executive Directors having experience in Accounting, Auditing, Banking, Financial Management and Information Technology.
+The members of the Audit Committee are Dr. William Otiende Ogara (Chairman), Dr. Mbui Wagacha, Mr. John Gerin Msafari and Ms. Vivienne Yeda Apopo.
+The members are all Non-Executive Directors having experience in Accounting, Auditing, Economics, Banking, Financial and Business Management and Legal matters.
 The committee currently meets on monthly basis and as necessary.
 Its responsibilities are to: